 In the latter part of the 50s, three Bristol Freighters were operated as cargo carriers by Trans-Canada Air Lines (now Air Canada).
-On one cargo flight to La Guardia, NY, the aircraft was approaching and the Tower Controller used the standard phrase, “Confirm wheels down and locked.”
-The aircraft Captain replied, “Wheels down and welded!”
+On one cargo flight to La Guardia, New York, the aircraft was approaching and the tower controller used the standard phrase, “Confirm wheels down and locked.”
+The aircraft captain replied, “Wheels down and welded!”

 The tower controller then said to the captain: “Where did you get that aircraft?
 Did you make it?”